-Computers, phones and apps were developed with the intention of making life easier, yet somehow, they seem to have added to the clutter.
-Only now, we have virtual clutter in addition to the actual things lying around our personal space.
+Computers, phones, and apps were developed with the intention of making life easier, yet somehow, they seem to have added to the clutter.
 It has become easier than ever to get bogged down by the details, and buried in the many options available to use throughout our daily lives, making the achievement of our ideal life just a little bit harder.

-Here are 25 action items you can take to simplify finances and your life:
+Here are 15 action items you can use to help simplify your finances today.

 1. Clean out your filing cabinet